espace/redmine_import_from_csv/README.md

 ## Installation

-Compatible with redmine 2.1 and Rails 3.
+* Compatible with redmine 2.1 and Rails 3.

-### Setup on debian/ubuntu
+* Clons the plugin into the plugins directory

   ```
     cd redmine-2.1.0
     cd plugins/
     git clone git://github.com/espace/redmine_import_from_csv.git
   ```

+* You'll need to enable "Import issues from csv"  under "Issure Tracking" section in Administration >  roles and permissions

 ##License
 Redmine_import_from_CSV is provided under the MIT License.